cupcakearmy/volta/README.md

 ## What does it do?

 Good question.
-It gives you notifications about when to plus and unplug your charger.
+It gives you notifications about when to plug and unplug your charger.

 > Cool, but why?